JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ### DslContext.baseDir

-Since TeamCity 2019.2 to access a file under the `.teamcity` directory from DSL scripts `DslContext.baseDir` property should be used, for example:
+Since TeamCity 2019.2, use the `DslContext.baseDir` property to access a file under the `.teamcity` directory from DSL scripts.
+For example:
 ```kotlin
 val dataFile = File(DslContext.baseDir, "data/setup.xml")
 ```

-This is required because TeamCity 2019.2 no longer guarantees that the current working directory for DSL scripts is `.teamcity` directory.
+This is required because TeamCity 2019.2 no longer guarantees that the current working directory for DSL scripts is the `.teamcity` directory.

 <anchor name="dsl20191"/>